32 Self-Edit Your Work

 Self Editing

-After you’ve finished creating a first draft of your paper or assignment, you’ll want to begin the process of editing and revising.
+After you’ve finished creating a first draft of your paper or assignment, begin the process of editing and revising.

-• Editing allows you to present your ideas in the clearest and most effective way possible.
-It involves making improvements to all of a paper or assignment.
-Editing includes reviewing your thesis, supporting details, paragraph structure, sentence structure and grammar, and the organization of your assignment.
+Editing allows you to present your ideas in the clearest and most effective way possible.
+It involves making improvements to your paper or assignment.
+Editing includes reviewing your thesis, supporting details, paragraph structure, sentence structure and grammar, and the organization of your assignment

 Self-Editing in 5 Steps